Metaplex (MPLX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Metaplex Historical Price

-According to the latest data gathered on Metaplex live price page, the current price of Metaplex is 0.221912USD.
+According to the latest data gathered on Metaplex live price page, the current price of Metaplex is 0.212176USD.
 The circulating supply of Metaplex(MPLX) is

 In the past 24 hours, Metaplex has shown a price movement of